Voice & Platform Copy

 Canonical voice guidelines and paste-ready platform copy for the program, Thor, and Anna-Sophie across LinkedIn, X, Mastodon, Bluesky, Amazon, and ORCID.

-Internal note.
-This page documents the canonical voice and the paste-ready copy for every platform surface.
-It is publicly visible (there’s no downside — transparency about your own brand guidelines reads as confident, not secretive), but its primary audience is you, Anna-Sophie, and any future collaborator who needs to write in program voice.
+Editorial note.
+This page documents the canonical voice and paste-ready copy for external platform surfaces.
+It is published for transparency and for future collaborators who need to write in program voice.

 The three voices